 To prevent a cockroach infestation, clean your home on a routine basis.
 Learn also how to not bring roaches with you when you move.
 In addition, call a pest control company like A.N.T.
 Pest Control to remove these pests from your property.

 It is a misbelief that many people think a cockroach releases venom when it bites a human.
-Cockroach bites do not leave venom, simply because cockroaches are not venomous.
-However, they will leave red marks, and the skin can be rather itchy at the site.
-Although this pest is not poisonous, being bitten by one still requires you to seek medical care immediately.
-Since cockroaches are dirty insects and carriers of many forms of bacteria.
+Cockroach bites do not leave venom simply because cockroaches are not venomous.
+However, they will leave bright red side marks, and the skin can be rather itchy at the site.
+Although this pest is not poisonous, being bitten by one still requires you to seek medical care immediately since cockroaches are dirty insects and carriers of many forms of bacteria.

 Common Areas a Cockroach Bites